thoughtbot/maintaining-open-source-projects/book/02-community.md

 An active community is the most valuable asset for an open source project, but, like code itself, it can also be its biggest liability.
 A community that grows quickly can get out of hand, making it harder for you to keep organized and keep up with.
-Questions and feature requests will start queueing up, and while you participate in a thread you lose track of what is being discussed in the next one, where soon they will start demanding your attention.
+Questions and feature requests will start queueing up.
+While you participate in one thread, you lose track of what is being discussed in the other one, where soon they will start demanding your attention.

 In this chapter we describe practices that will help maintain a healthy